Mesoscale soil moisture heterogeneity can locally amplify humid heat: Open Research Section

 \section{Open Research Section}

-The simulation outputs are available on JASMIN, the UK’s collaborative data analysis environment (\url{https://www.jasmin.ac.uk}).
+All simulations were run on ARCHER2, the UK's National Supercomputing Service \cite{beckett_archer2_2024}.
+The simulation outputs are available upon request from the authors on the H2X repository of JASMIN, the UK’s collaborative data analysis environment (\url{https://www.jasmin.ac.uk}).
 ERA5 data are available from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS) at \citeA{hersbach_era5_2023}.
-Population density data have been retrieved from \url{https://www.earthdata.nasa.gov/data/projects/gpw}.
-The python implementation of the Davies-Jones formula used for calculation of the wet-bulb temperature is available at \url{https://github.com/cr2630git/wetbulb_dj08_spedup}.
-All analyses have been performed with Python; the authors are grateful to the community for developing and managing the xarray and matplotlib libraries, among many others.
+The code used to calculate the wet-bulb temperature is available at \url{https://github.com/cr2630git/wetbulb_dj08_spedup}.
+The authors thank the Python community for developing and managing the xarray and matplotlib Python libraries, among many others.
+The codes used to process the data and plot the figures are available at \citeA{chagnaud_guichagh2x_2026}.